dresden-elektronik/deconz-rest-plugin/README.md

 Introduction
 ============

-The [deCONZ](http://www.dresden-elektronik.de/funktechnik/products/software/pc/deconz?L=1) REST plugin provides a REST API to access ZigBee Home Automation (ZHA) and ZigBee Light Link (ZLL) lights, switches and sensors like the dresden elektronik [Wireless Light Control](http://www.dresden-elektronik.de/funktechnik/solutions/wireless-light-control) system, Xiaomi Aqara, IKEA TRÅDFRI and Philips Hue.
+The [deCONZ](http://www.dresden-elektronik.de/funktechnik/products/software/pc/deconz?L=1) REST plugin provides a REST-API to access Zigbee 3.0 (Z30), Zigbee Home Automation (ZHA) and Zigbee Light Link (ZLL) lights, switches and sensors like the dresden elektronik [Wireless Light Control](http://www.dresden-elektronik.de/funktechnik/solutions/wireless-light-control) system, Xiaomi Aqara, IKEA TRÅDFRI and Philips Hue.

-As hardware the [RaspBee](https://www.dresden-elektronik.de/raspbee?L=1&ref=gh) ZigBee Shield for Raspberry Pi or a [ConBee](https://www.dresden-elektronik.de/conbee?L=1&ref=gh) USB dongle is used to directly communicate with the ZigBee devices.
+As hardware the [RaspBee](https://www.dresden-elektronik.de/raspbee?L=1&ref=gh) Zigbee Shield for Raspberry Pi or a [ConBee](https://www.dresden-elektronik.de/conbee?L=1&ref=gh) USB-dongle is used to directly communicate with the Zigbee devices.

-To learn more about the REST API itself please visit the [REST API Documentation](http://dresden-elektronik.github.io/deconz-rest-doc/) page.
+To learn more about the REST-API itself please visit the [REST-API Documentation](http://dresden-elektronik.github.io/deconz-rest-doc/) page.

 ### Phoscon App
-The *Phoscon App* is the successor of the 2016 WebApp (Wireless Light Control), it's browser based and supports more sensors and switches.
+The Phoscon App is the successor of the 2016 WebApp (Wireless Light Control), it's browser based and supports more sensors and switches.
 For more information and screenshots check out:

 * [Phoscon App Documentation](https://doc.phoscon.de/app/doc.html?ref=gh)
 * [Phoscon App Description](https://www.dresden-elektronik.de/funktechnik/solutions/wireless-light-control/phoscon-app?L=1&ref=gh)